aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Seed your database via the Heroku server. `heroku run bash` will open the terminal for your app hosted on Heroku.
 You will notice that it will be quite slow!

-2. Apply the seed file by running `knex seed:run`.
+2. Apply the seed file by running `knex seed:run`, or if that doesn't work then `npm run knex seed:run`.

 ## React